leexuan0128/Data-Engineering-Pipeline/README.md

 4. **Automatic Glue Job**

+    Use Cases: When your data source updates at 8:00 am each day, you will triggle a automated Glue ETL Job using well-designed lambda functions, which will enhance your data pipeline performance!

     High levels of the automated Glue Job pipeline are as follows:

     1. Create target Lambda functions after the AWS DataBrew Project and AWS Glue Job script completion.